 This patient had a combination of liposuction and direct tissue removal.

 All men have breast tissue!
 Some men have more than average amounts of breast tissue which can be extremely distressing.
-The good news is that it is very treatable with either liposuction and or a small excision through an incision around the nipple area.
 Often men with enlarged breast tissue also have increased subcutaneous fat around the waist – the proverbial “spare tire” or “muffin top”.
 This tends to be genetically-determined, diet-resistant fatty tissue which is also very treatable with careful liposuction!
-Please feel free to visit www.breastaugmentationutahcost.com for more information about male breast surgery.

 Gynecomastia is enlargement of the male breast.
 It is a common problem affecting an estimated 40-60% of men.
 It may affect one breast or both.
 In the vast majority of cases there is no known cause.
 Certain drugs can cause this condition, including alcohol, amphetamines, anabolic steroids, and tricyclic antidepressants.
 Some medical conditions can cause gynecomastia, including obesity, liver failure, and testicular tumors.
 For many patients, there is a family history of male breast enlargement.

-Breast enlargement which develops during puberty may resolve after a period of 6-18 months, requiring no further treatment.
-In cases of drug-induced gynecomastia, discontinuation of the medication where possible can sometimes, but not always result in improvement of this condition.
-All patients should undergo careful medical questioning and examination.
+Breast enlargement which develops during puberty may resolve after a period of 6-18 months.
+In cases of drug-induced gynecomastia, discontinuation of the medication where possible can sometimes, but not always, result in improvement of this condition.
 For patients who require surgery, operations for gynecomastia are both safe and effective.

 The type of surgery which is right for you depends on the fat content of your breast tissue.
 This can be determined by examination during your consultation.
-Almost all cases of male breast enlargement can be treated with either liposuction and or direct removal of breast tissue through and incision around the nipple.
+The majority of cases of male breast enlargement can be treated with either liposuction and or direct removal of breast tissue through and incision around the nipple.

 Male breast reduction surgery can be performed safely by most qualified plastic surgeons.
 It carries the standard risks of any surgical procedure.
 Depending on the nature of your scarring, a secondary procedure is sometimes necessary if removal of additional tissue is desired.
 The main issues related to performing this surgery are to ensure that too much tissue is not removed so as to avoid indentation of the scar.